LibertyDSNP/spec/README.md

 ## Process

 ### New Specs
-For a completely new specification
+For a completely new specification,
 1. Spec writer(s) post a GitHub "draft PR" with their draft of a spec.
 This spec is open for lengthy discussion, major changes if needed.
 1. Once the discussions have been resolved by the spec writer(s), they take the PR+status out of "Draft" and change the status to "Proposed".
 The only changes that should be occurring by this point are minor ones, like reorganizing a section, clarifications, language errors.
 1. Just before the spec is merged to main, the spec status should be changed to "Tentative."